aiven/devportal/docs/products/postgresql/howto/migrate-pg-dump-restore.rst

 The ``--jobs`` option in this command instructs the operation to use 4 CPUs to dump the database.
 Depending on the number of CPUs that you have available, you can use this option to adjust the performance to better suit your server.

 ..
 Tip::
-    If you have issues with restoring your previous object ownerships to users that do not exist in your Aiven database, use the ``--no-owner`` option in the ``pg_dump`` command.
+    If you encounter problems with restoring your previous object ownerships to users that do not exist in your Aiven database, use the ``--no-owner`` option in the ``pg_dump`` command.
 You can then create the ownership hierarchy after the data is migrated.

 3. Run pg_restore to load the data into the new database::